Next Stop Japan: 2026

 for guests to enjoy.

-· Photo experience using Fujifilm “instax” instant camera.
+· Photo experience using Fujifilm “instax” camera.

 Performances & Demonstrations: Experience Authentic Japanese Culture